huanlin/ScintillaNET-FindReplaceDialog/README.md

 A ScintillaNET v3 Find &amp; Replace Dialog + Goto Dialog + Incremental Search

+---

+**Note:** You are looking at a fork of [ScintillaNET-FindReplaceDialog](https://github.com/Stumpii/ScintillaNET-FindReplaceDialog).
+This fork is started since February 2022 by Michael Tsai.
+See [CHANGELOG.md](CHANGELOG.md) for more information.

+---

 # ScintillaNET

 [ScintillaNET v3](https://github.com/jacobslusser/ScintillaNET) is a Windows Forms control, wrapper, and bindings for the versatile [Scintilla](http://www.scintilla.org/) source code editing component.
 It does not contain a Find & Replace dialog often seen in Scintilla based editors (Notepad++, SciTE, etc.).